KierenElijaSchmidt/cs_project/README.md

 ## Installation

-**Note:** This repository does not include the trained models due to file size.
-You can download pre-trained models from [Hugging Face](https://huggingface.co/kierenschmidthsg/neurosight-brain-tumor-models) or train them yourself (see Model Setup section).
+**Note:** The trained models are not included in this repository due to file size.
+Download them from [Hugging Face](https://huggingface.co/kierenschmidthsg/neurosight-brain-tumor-models) where they have been uploaded for you, or train them yourself (see Model Setup section).

 ### Prerequisites